Canvey Island southern shoreline revetment project - information page

 Events

-The Community Engagement Manager, Param Kingston-Kaur, holds surgeries on Wednesdays each week at 11am-12noon, using Sue’s Café on Furtherwick Road as an interim location while we prepare permanent premises.
+The Community Engagement Manager, Param Kingston-Kaur, holds surgeries on the first Wednesday of every month at 11am-12noon, using Sue’s Café on Furtherwick Road.
 Please drop-in to find out more about the project.

 Audiences